Quick Start Guide

 About the Iris Example

-The Iris module is intentionally minimal: it downloads a small, well‑known dataset and writes it to S3.
-This lets you validate your environment (roles, S3 access, network) with the least friction before expanding your pipeline.
+The Iris module is intentionally minimal: it writes a tiny feature dataset and trains a simple classifier.
+This lets you validate your environment with the least friction before expanding your pipeline.

 Download Starter Project

 Prefer a ready‑to‑run template?
-Download the quickstart project (includes an Iris pipeline), unzip, set your S3 bucket variables, and deploy.
+Use the quickstart project, set your artifact bucket, and deploy.

 mk p deploy